Cars Brands that start with B

 Briton Logo

-In 1909, the Briton Motor Company, located in Wolverhampton, was formed.
-It was led by Edward Lisle Junior, the son of the founder of the Star Cycle Company.
-Her first model was Little Briton.
-In 1912, the company received a new name – Briton Motor Company (1912) Limited, which moved to the premises of the Shrubbery Iron Works on Walsall street.
-From 1914 to 1915, 2 and 4-seater luxury cars were produced.
-From 1917 to 18, small commercial and ambulances were produced.
+In 1909, the Briton Motor Company was formed, located in Wolverhampton.
+It was headed by Edward Lisle Jr, son of the founder of the Star Cycle Company.
+Its first model was the Little Briton.
+In 1912, the company was renamed Briton Motor Company (1912) Limited and moved to the premises of the Shrubbery Iron Works in Walsall Street.
+From 1914-1915, 2 and 4-seater luxury cars were produced.
+In 1917-18 small commercial cars and ambulances were produced.
 Production resumed in 1919.
-The company was liquidated in 1921.
-The brand was purchased by Charles A. Weight and continued to operate until 1929.
-Since 1940 it has been Tractor Spares Limited.
+In 1921, the company was liquidated.
+The brand was acquired by Charles A. Waite and continued to operate until 1929.
+Since 1940, it has been a company called Tractor Spares Limited.

 Broc